-- 4. (1) A Relevant Person who has spent any of the period of 7 days immediately before his or her arrival in the Bailiwick in a place that is a Category 2 country^t at the relevant time (and who has not spent any time in that period in a Category 4 country or a Category 3 country) will be required to take a day of arrival test. - (2) If the result of that day of arrival test is positive, the Relevant Person will be required to self-isolate in accordance with instructions from the MOH and to comply with all other restrictions and requirements imposed on him or her by the MOH. - (3) If the result of that day of arrival test is negative, the Relevant Person will be required to take a Day 7 test; and in the period from receipt of a negative day of arrival test result until receipt of the result of the Day 7 test, the Relevant Person will not be required to self-isolate-subject to the Relevant Person complying with the conditions and restrictions specified in paragraph 8 (Enhanced Passive Follow-Up). - (4) If the result of that Day 7 test is positive, the Relevant Person will be required to self-isolate in accordance with instructions from the MOH and to comply with all other restrictions and requirements imposed on him or her by the MOH.
-If the result of that Day 7 test is negative, the Relevant Person will not be required to self-isolate for the remainder of the 14 day period subject to the Relevant Person complying with the conditions and restrictions specified in paragraph 7 (Passive Follow-Up).
+- 4. (1) A Relevant Person who has spent any of the period of 7 days immediately before his or her arrival in the Bailiwick in a place that is a Category 2 country^u at the relevant time (and who has not spent any time in that period in a Category 4 country or a Category 3 country) will be required to take a day of arrival test. - (2) If the result of that day of arrival test is positive, the Relevant Person will be required to self-isolate in accordance with instructions from the MOH and to comply with all other restrictions and requirements imposed on him or her by the MOH. - (3) If the result of that day of arrival test is negative, the Relevant Person will be required to take a Day 7 test; and in the period from receipt of a negative day of arrival test result until receipt of the result of the Day 7 test, the Relevant Person will not be required to self-isolate subject to the Relevant Person complying with the conditions and restrictions specified in paragraph 10 (Conditions and restrictions: Enhanced Passive Follow-Up). - (4) If the result of that Day 7 test is positive, the Relevant Person will be required to self-isolate in accordance with instructions from the MOH and to comply with all other restrictions and requirements imposed on him or her by the u A town, city, area or region can constitute a Category 2 country.

+MOH.
+If the result of that Day 7 test is negative, the Relevant Person will not be required to self-isolate for the remainder of the 14 day period - subject to the Relevant Person complying with the conditions and restrictions specified in paragraph 9 (Conditions and restrictions: Passive Follow-Up).